Piotr-Drozdz/Science-Python-Originpro-scripts/README.md

 Each folder contains a single script along with its own README describing its functionality and usage examples.

 Example folders:
-- Linear-background-substract – subtracts linear background from spectra based on first and last points of each column
+- `Linear-background-substract/` – subtracts linear background from spectra based on first and last points of each column
+- `OPO-decoder/` – decodes legacy measurement data directly in Origin (using originpro) and outputs an Origin worksheet

 ## Notes